Skip to main content

 6. OECD AI policy evaluation resources

-The LSE Public Policy Review makes the same case for fairness, human judgment, and accountability.
-Read these resources alongside a vendor's product page so the governance framing and the practical tool choice reinforce each other.
+The LSE Public Policy Review also calls for fairness, human judgment, and clear responsibility.
+Read these guides beside a product page.

 Build a policy evidence table in Atlas